apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 <dt id="RE20">RE20</dt>
 <dd>
-The project's Project Management Committee (PMC) (see CS10) approves each software release in order to make the release an act of the Foundation.
+The project's PMC (Project Management Committee, see CS10) approves each software release in order to make the release an act of the Foundation.
 </dd>

 <dt id="RE30">RE30</dt>
 <dd>
-Releases are signed and/or distributed along with digests that anyone can be reliably use to validate the downloaded archives.
+Releases are signed and/or distributed along with digests that anyone can reliably use to validate the downloaded archives.
 </dd>

 <dt id="RE40">RE40</dt>
-<dd>The project can distribute convenience binaries alongside source code, but they are not Apache Releases -- they are provided with no guarantee.
+<dd>The project can distribute convenience binaries alongside source code, but they are not Apache Releases, they are provided with no guarantee.
 </dd>

 <dt id="RE50">RE50</dt>